 Jessica Mega, M.D., M.P.H.Chief Medical and Scientific Officer

-Jessica L. Mega, MD, MPH, is the Chief Medical Officer and Scientific Officer of Verily Life Sciences.
-As CMSO, Dr. Mega's focus is on translating technological innovations and scientific insights into partnerships and programs that improve patient outcomes.
+Jessica L. Mega, M.D., M.P.H., is the chief medical and scientific officer of Verily.
+As CMSO, Jessica's focus is on translating technological innovations and scientific insights into partnerships and programs that improve patient outcomes.
 She oversees all of Verily's clinical and science efforts, including the Baseline Study.
 As a faculty member at Harvard Medical School, a senior investigator with the TIMI Study Group, and a cardiologist at Brigham and Women's Hospital, she led large, international, randomized trials evaluating novel cardiovascular therapies.
-She also directed the TIMI Study Group’s Genetics Program.
+She also directed the TIMI Study Group's Genetics Program.
 Her findings have been published in the New England Journal of Medicine, Lancet, JAMA, and elsewhere.
 Jessica sits on the advisory group for the California Governor on Precision Medicine.
 She is a graduate of Stanford University, Yale University School of Medicine and Harvard School of Public Health.

 Oran MudurogluBusiness Lead, Health Platforms View Bio

 Oran MudurogluBusiness Lead, Health Platforms

 Oran is focused on architecting products and partnering strategies that support health system improvement and impact population health.
 Oran has over 20 years of industry experience, successfully launching multiple startups focused on improving the quality of and access to healthcare.
 Prior to joining Verily, Oran was the CEO of Medicalis, which was acquired by Siemens in 2017.
 Previously, Oran was the CEO of Patient Monitoring and Healthcare Informatics at Philips Medical Systems.
 Oran received his B.S.
 Hons, in Engineering, from King's College London.